agn453/Z280RC/README.md

 Modification History (in reverse chronological order):
 ======================================================

-28-Nov-2018
+29-Nov-2018
 -----------

-Clean-up the LDRBIOS code included to build a CPMLDR3.HEX loader.
-The aim is to replace the original loader on the CompactFlash boot sectors.
-I'm still using Bill Shen's original boot routines though.
-There are still a few outstanding defects with the replacement loader though - so don't use it yet.
+Clean-up the conditional code to build a CPMLDR3.HEX loader.
+Now the settings in the CONFLDR.LIB configuration correctly build the aforementioned loader that you can write to the CompactFlash boot tracks using the inbuilt ZZMON monitor.
+Just upload the Intel Hex format file directly (e.g. using the File menu Send file... option of Tera Term VT) and do a "C3" command to write it to the CP/M-Plus boot loader (sectors 1..15 of track 0).

 26-Nov-2018